patrickbdevaney/batched-csv-transformers-pipeline-text-generation/utils/readme.md

 ##Merge
-The merge utility is to merge all of the serrialized output csvs to one csv.
+The merge utility is to merge all of the serialized output csvs to one csv.
 I used The following prompt

  prompt = f"Role: character from ancient fantasy RPG. in character Q&A about {subject}.
 Q: less than 15 words.
 A: less than 35 words.
 Enclose Q in '*1*' <question> '*1*' and A in '*2*' <answer> '*2*'.
 Do not include any commentary or notes on output."